 Mr. Wenker was listed by The Best Lawyers in America® in 2019 and 2020 for Commercial Litigation.
 He was recognized in 2019 and the five years immediately preceding as a North Carolina "Super Lawyer" for Business Litigation by Super Lawyers magazine and was named to the Triad Business Journal's "40 Leaders Under 40" list.

-Representing owner of the Lilly Pulitzer brand and designs sold under that brand in a copyright dispute with the alleged infringer of multiple designs.
-Case pending.
+Represented owner of the Lilly Pulitzer brand and designs sold under that brand in a copyright dispute with the alleged infringer of multiple designs.
 Dazzle Up LLC v.
-Sugartown Worldwide LLC, No. 17-CV-15 (M.D.N.C. filed Jan.
+Sugartown Worldwide LLC., No. 17-CV-15 (M.D.N.C. filed Jan.
 6, 2017).

-Defending in North Carolina Business Court and Texas State Court multiple former officers and directors of Consert, Inc., the company who acquired Consert, Inc., an investment bank, and other parties against various claims brought by former shareholders of Consert, Inc. including breach of fiduciary duty, fraud, violation of the North Carolina Securities Act, conversion, and violation of North Carolina’s Unfair and Deceptive Trade Practices Act related to the merger of Consert, Inc. into another company.
-The North Carolina Business Court has granted 10 defendants’ motions to dismiss, with two motions remaining to be heard.
-Cases pending.
+Defended in North Carolina Business Court and Texas State Court multiple former officers and directors of Consert, Inc., the company who acquired Consert, Inc., an investment bank, and other parties against various claims brought by former shareholders of Consert, Inc. including breach of fiduciary duty, fraud, violation of the North Carolina Securities Act, conversion, and violation of North Carolina’s Unfair and Deceptive Trade Practices Act related to the merger of Consert, Inc. into another company.
+The North Carolina Business Court granted 10 defendants’ motions to dismiss.
 Worley v.
 Moore, 15 CVS 001316 (N.C.
 Super.
 Ct. filed Nov.
-9, 2015); Bennett v.
+9, 2015).
+The Texas litigation was resolved during a three-week trial.
+Bennett v.
 Moore, 2017CI05787 (Bexar County, Texas filed March 29, 2017).